4D5A/4d5a.github.io/_posts/projects-posts/2023-01-02-invoke-dnsquery.md

 ##### Using TXT records to check for missing or misconfigured DMARC records

+A similiar command can be used to check for missing of misconfigured DMARC records.
+A domain name should have one DMARC record.
+Invoke-DNSQuery counts the number of DMARC records, and the number is zero, the domain name is missing a DMARC record.
+If Invoke-DNSQuery counts the number of DMARC records, and the number is greater than one, there is a DMARC related misconfiguration.

 ```$DMARCRecordCount = (Resolve-DnsName -Name _dmarc.$DomainName -Type TXT -Server $DnsIp -DnssecCd | Where-Object -Property Name -match -Value "_dmarc.$DomainName").count```

 ##### Using CNAME records to check for missing or misconfigured DKIM records for domain names which use Exchange Online for email

+Since there isn't a way to identify all of the DKIM records for a domain name with any certainty, Invoke-DNSQuery isn't able to count the number of DKIM records the same way it counted SPF and DMARC records.
+Instead, Invoke-DNSQuery looks for DKIM records with a handful of well-known DKIM Prefixes.
+Detected DKIM records are stored in the array named, $DKIMRecordNames and counted.

+If the array $DKIMRecordName does not contain any DKIM records, the domain name _may_ be missing a DKIM record.

 ~~~
 $DKIMPrefixes = "s1","s2"